UsableMachines/WRN-JuiceShop/README.md

 juice_shop_url = "http://juice-shop-alb-0000000000.us-east-1.elb.amazonaws.com"
 ```

-The Juiceshop will not be immediately available.
+The Juiceshop will not be immediately available and may see a 503 error.
 Give it a few minutes for post processing and keep refreshing the URL.

 # (In)security Design